 How important is phasing DNA kits when doing genetic genealogy?
-Well, that depends on if want to quickly process your DNA match results?
+Well, that depends on if you want to quickly process your DNA match results?
 With GEDmatch’s phasing tools, you can determine your real genetic matches.

 Watch this video on YouTube.